mlazarovits/LLPgammaAnalyzer/README.md

 # LLPgammaAnalyzer
-Long Lived Particle to Photon Analyzer
+Long Lived Particle to Photon Analyzer - adapted for primary vertex timing analysis

 ## To set up CMSSW Analyzers
 Make sure the CMSSW environment is set with